Skip to content

 scan_interval

-Interval in seconds to sync when using the periodic scan mode
+Interval in seconds or a cron string to trigger periodic scans when using the periodic scan mode.

 full_scan